Brand Audit Complete Checklist 2025: How Brand Audit Companies Strengthen Business Position

 Step 3: Evaluate Brand Positioning and Market Context

-Conduct a thorough competitive analysis examining how your brand compares to direct and indirect competitors.
-This could involve, for example:
+Conduct a thorough competitive analysis.
+Examine how your brand compares to direct and indirect competitors.

-SWOT Analysis: Systematically assess your brand's strengths, weaknesses, opportunities, and threats relative to market conditions and competitor activities.
+Systematically assess your brand's strengths, weaknesses, opportunities, and threats.
+Compare these relative to market conditions and competitor activities.

-Unique Selling Proposition Assessment: Determine whether your USP remains relevant and differentiated.
-Market research should reveal whether customers recognise and value your claimed differentiators.
+Determine whether your USP remains relevant and differentiated.
+Market research should reveal whether customers recognize and value your claimed differentiators.

 Step 4: Assess Brand Consistency Across All Touchpoints